CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

 # Raspberry Pi Variable Fan Speed
-The Raspberry Pi project allows you to manage the speed of the cooling fan, quickly and easily, without use additional electronic components
+The Raspberry Pi variable fan speed project allows you to manage the speed of the cooling fan, quickly and easily, without use additional electronic components.

 ## Supported Devices
-Actually this project has been tested and is available for:
+Actually this project has been tested adn is available for:

 - Raspberry Pi 4
 - Raspberry Pi 3
-- Raspberry Pi 3 B+

 ## Required